 - On extension spring setups, the door might be crooked because a spring is broken on one side

 We have seen many instances where a homeowner never knew they had a broken spring on their garage door because their electric opener was strong enough to pull the door up and down with only one good spring.
-This is a scary situation because if anyone was to pull the red emergency release cord, the garage door would fall to the ground.
+This is a scary situation because if anyone was to pull the red

 If your garage door opener is set up properly, the sensitivity should activate and stop a few inches off the ground when trying to open a door with a broken spring.
 This mainly pertains to garage doors that have two torsion springs because the good spring will still hold the cables in place.
 Otherwise, the cables on the sides would be all over the place.